Porfiriato: 1910 Centennial of Independence

 The International Congress of Americanists met in Mexico City, with Porfirio Díaz elected its honorary president.
 Prominent Americanists from many countries attended, including Eduard Seler from Germany and Franz Boaz from the U.S. Mexican Secretary of Education, Justo Sierra attended.
-Diaz and Justo Sierra went with Congress attendees to the archeological site of San Juan Teotihuacan.

-As part of the historical commemorations of the centennial, on September 8 there was homage paid to the Niños Héroes, the cadets who died defending Chapultepec Castle from the invading American forces during the Mexican–American War.
-But Diaz also laid the first stone to a monument to George Washington in the American Colony in Mexico City.
+Díaz and Justo Sierra went with Congress attendees to the archeological site of San Juan Teotihuacan.
+On 8 September, as part of the historical commemorations of the centennial, there was homage paid to the Niños Héroes, the cadets who died defending Chapultepec Castle from the invading American forces during the Mexican–American War.
+But Díaz also laid the first stone to a monument to George Washington in the American Colony in Mexico City.
 The American delegation hosted a sumptuous banquet for fellow delegates.
 There was a large number of journalists from the U.S. attending the celebrations, such as The New York Times, the New York Evening Post, Harper's Weekly, The Washington Post, as well as some from Toronto and Montreal in Canada, with the American ambassador hosting a reception for these North American newspapermen.
 Other statues that were inaugurated were one honoring France's Louis Pasteur and Germany's Alexander von Humboldt.
 The German government had an honor guard for the monument of German naval officers.